IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline**

-Pipeline custom resource lists the tasks to be executed and provides the input and output resources and input parameters required by each task.
-If there is any dependency between the tasks, that also can be addressed.
-In this example, we are using `runAfter` key to execute the tasks one after the another.
+Pipeline resource lists the tasks to be executed and provides the input and output resources and input parameters required by each task.
+If there is any dependency between the tasks, that is also addressed.
+In this tutorial -
+* Pipeline uses two tasks `build-image-from-source` and `deploy-to-cluster`
+* Need to execute the tasks one after the another, hence `runAfter` key is used.
+* Pipelineresource (git repository) is bound through `resources` key.

+All required parameters are passed through params.
 Apply this configuration as:

 ```
   kubectl apply -f pipeline/pipeline.yaml